szilvia-csernus/rabbit_sanctuary/README.md

 ### Colour Scheme

 Colour choice was made in line with industry norms and customer expectations, green being the most frequent choice for for animal charity organisations.
-Orange was chosen as an accent colour to emphasize the 'call to action' messages.
+Orange was chosen as an accent colour to emphasize 'call to action' messages.
 In addition, various shades of greys were added to complement the two main colours.

 Primary and accent colours were sampled from the hero image of the landing page, then slightly modified to satisfy accessibility requirements.